Episode 165 - MyHeritage With Free New DNA Matching Opportunity / Finding Photos of Your VeteransNov 14, 2016

 Ron: No. And it has one of the greatest collections of photographs and diaries of service people going back all the way to the Revolution as far as diaries and that, and maps and records.
 It is separate from the Library of Congress Horse Smithsonian, and it’s not within the veteran's affairs of all the military records that they keep, relative to more recent service activities of individuals.

 Fisher: How come we haven't heard of this place?

-Fisher: So this is a place to reach out to then.
-If you have people in the service, you can maybe start a list and go, “All right, these people lived in the photographic era.”
+Fisher: So his is a place to reach out to then.
+If you have people in the service, you can maybe start a list and go, "All right, these people lived the photographic era."

 Fisher: Beginning, say, the 1850s.

 Fisher: And then you can start pulling it forward.
 Then you would reach out to each of these individual places?

 Ron: Absolutely.
 If you go to Washington D.C. you can go to the old Navy Yard, which is also the headquarters of Athens High, where the Marine Corps is.
 This is actually in the city of Washington.
 Lincoln used to go there to the Navy Yard and just sit around, because it was cooler by the inlet.